-A 4-character code that most accurately and comprehensively represents the subject matter being taught in the course(s).
+A code that most accurately and comprehensively represents the subject matter being taught in the course(s).
 Most subject codes consist of 4 characters.
 Courses are identified on transcripts and the Course and Program Catalogue by subject codes, so effective communication should be the primary consideration when determining subject codes.
+After a subject code has been expired, it cannot be repurposed for different subject matter.
+This ensures the integrity of academic history records.